ibmverse/verse-developer/_tutorials/ext-manifest.markdown

 ]
 ```

-In the manifest, the following general properties describe a Verse extension:
+In the widget.json file, the following general properties describe a Verse extension:

 The __app_id__ property specifies a unique string that serves as the identifier for the widget associated with this extension.
 This property is required, the value must not contain blank spaces, and it must be unique among all registered widgets within the organization.